Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 lang="ja">宇多天皇</span>) awarded his own poem a draw, stating “how can an imperial poem lose?”[@BrocadeByNight p.
 244]

 Later, during what <span class="noun" lang="ja-Latn">Ito Setsuko</span> terms the “silver age” of <span lang="ja-Latn">uta-awase</span>,[@MuseInCompetition p.
 207] the work of the poet became more important, and poetry competitions were held without the extravagant <span lang="ja-Latn">suhama</span>.
-The competitions became more austere and aware of the world outside the courtly realm; in 1083 a planned grand competition was cancelled as it was thought to be inappropriate given the unrest at the time.{%fn%}i.e., the [<span class="noun" lang="ja-Latn">Genpei</span>
-war.](https://en.wikipedia.org/wiki/Genpei_War){%endfn%} Smaller and more intimate competitions were held with poetry as their focus.
+The competitions became more austere and aware of the world outside the courtly realm; in 1083 a planned grand competition was cancelled as it was thought to be inappropriate given the unrest at the time.[^genpei] Smaller and more intimate competitions were held with poetry as their focus.
 This doesn’t mean that the proceedings were any less elaborate; the largest competition of this type involved nine poets competing over 1500 rounds.

+[^genpei]: i.e., the [<span class="noun" lang="ja-Latn">Genpei</span> war.](https://en.wikipedia.org/wiki/Genpei_War)

 > [!figure]
 >